DS4SD/docling/docs/usage/index.md

 )
 ```

 Since docling 1.16.0: You can control which TableFormer mode you want to use.
-Choose between `TableFormerMode.FAST` (default) and `TableFormerMode.ACCURATE` (better, but slower) to receive better quality with difficult table structures.
+Choose between `TableFormerMode.FAST` (faster but less accurate) and `TableFormerMode.ACCURATE` (default) to receive better quality with difficult table structures.

 ```python
 from docling.datamodel.base_models import InputFormat